 - Get contact information from the other driver – Get the other driver’s name, address, phone number, and insurance information.

-- Take pictures of the accident scene – Pictures can help prove who is at fault in an auto accident.
+- Take pictures of the accident scene and all the vehicles involved – Pictures can help prove who is at fault in an auto accident.

 - Contact a car accident lawyer – The Law Offices of Jason E. Taylor can help you determine who is at fault and file a claim for compensation.